-You will be sure run into other enthusiastic whale watchers on your chase who are happy to point out the action if you are not the best spotter.
+You’ll be sure to run into other enthusiastic whale watchers who’ll be happy to point out the action.

 What to take on a shore based jaunt?
 Water, a snack, your camera or binoculars.
 Wear warm, comfortable clothing, sturdy shoes and a weatherproof jacket.